-The Rescue and Recovery workspace resides in a protected, hidden area of your hard disk drive or hybrid drive that operates independently from the Windows operating system.
-This enables you to perform recovery operations even if you cannot start the Windows operating system.
+The Rescue and Recovery workspace resides in a protected, hidden area of your storage devices that operates independently from the Windows operating system.
+It enables you to perform recovery operations even if you cannot start the Windows operating system.
 You can perform the following recovery operations from the Rescue and Recovery workspace:

-Rescue files from your hard disk drive or hybrid drive or from a backup
+Rescue files from your storage devices or from a backup

-The Rescue and Recovery workspace enables you to locate files on your hard disk drive or hybrid drive and transfer them to a network drive or other recordable media, such as a USB device or a disc.
+The Rescue and Recovery workspace enables you to locate files on your storage devices and transfer them to a network drive or other recordable media, such as a USB device or a disc.
 This solution is available even if you did not back up your files or if changes were made to the files since your last backup operation.
-You also can rescue individual files from a Rescue and Recovery backup located on your local hard disk drive or hybrid drive, a USB device, or a network drive.
+You also can rescue individual files from a Rescue and Recovery backup located on your local hard disk drive, solid-state drive, hybrid drive, a USB device, or a network drive.

-Restore your hard disk drive or hybrid drive from a Rescue and Recovery backup
+Restore your storage devices from a Rescue and Recovery backup

-If you have backed up your hard disk drive or hybrid drive using the Rescue and Recovery program, you can restore the hard disk drive or hybrid drive from a Rescue and Recovery backup, even if you cannot start the Windows operating system.
+If you have backed up your storage devices using the Rescue and Recovery program, you can restore the storage devices from a Rescue and Recovery backup, even if you cannot start the Windows operating system.

-Restore your hard disk drive or hybrid drive to the factory default settings
+Restore your storage devices to the factory default settings

-The Rescue and Recovery workspace enables you to restore the complete contents of your hard disk drive or hybrid drive to the factory default settings.
-If you have multiple partitions on your hard disk drive or hybrid drive, you have the option to restore the factory default settings to the C: partition and leave the other partitions intact.
+The Rescue and Recovery workspace enables you to restore the complete contents of your storage devices to the factory default settings.
+If you have multiple partitions on your storage devices, you have the option to restore the factory default settings to the C: partition and leave the other partitions intact.
 Because the Rescue and Recovery workspace operates independently from the Windows operating system, you can restore the factory default settings even if you cannot start the Windows operating system.

-Attention: If you restore the hard disk drive or hybrid drive from a Rescue and Recovery backup or restore the hard disk drive or hybrid drive to the factory default settings, all files on the primary hard disk drive or hybrid drive partition (usually drive C:) will be deleted in the recovery process.
+Attention: If you restore the storage devices from a Rescue and Recovery backup or restore the storage devices to the factory default settings, all files on the primary the storage devices partition (usually drive C:) will be deleted in the recovery process.
 If possible, make copies of important files.
-If you are unable to start the Windows operating system, you can use the rescue files feature of the Rescue and Recovery workspace to copy files from your hard disk drive or hybrid drive to other media.
+If you are unable to start the Windows operating system, you can use the rescue files feature of the Rescue and Recovery workspace to copy files from your storage devices to other media.